“If a soldier demands that you carry his gear for a mile, carry

 Israel was under Roman rule when Jesus spoke these words.
-He
+He told

 • Seek Opportunities.
-Look for ways to serve
+Look for ways to serve families “times two.”

-designating special up-close parking for expectant moms.
+parking for expectant moms.
 Other opportunities may just pop

-up -- helping a dad to his car with four kids in tow.
+up–helping a dad to his car with four kids in tow.
 Watch his

 grateful expression as you buckle car seats and provide crackers

 for the ride home.

 • Train Your Team.
-Teach your volunteers to
+Teach your volunteers to reach out with

-ministry.
 Emphasize the importance of exceeding families’

-expectations -- always.
+expectations–always.
 At team meetings, allow time for volunteers

 to share their times-two experiences.